vl4ds/Documentation/introduction/what-can-developers-do/device-type-overview.rst

 more single points of failure.

 ZigBee is an open standard supported by the ZigBee Alliance.
-For more information on Zigbee see http://en.wikipedia.org/wiki/ZigBee.
+For more information on ZigBee see http://en.wikipedia.org/wiki/ZigBee.
 Because it's open, there are a variety of vendors engaged in providing ZigBee based products.